Milad-Akarie/skeletonizer/README.md

 ## The need for fake data

-In order for skeletonizer to work it actually needs a layout, but in most cases the layout would need data to shape, e.g the following ListView ill not render anything unless `users` is populated, because if users is empty we have no layout which means we have nothing to skeletonize.
+In order for skeletonizer to work it actually needs a layout, but in most cases the layout would need data to shape, e.g the following ListView will not render anything unless `users` is populated, because if users is empty we have no layout which means we have nothing to skeletonize.

 ```dart